 Just look at those gorgeous ribs.
 The hickory grilling wood really gives it the best flavor.
 If you don’t have hickory available locally, check out our Grilling Logs from our Etsy store.
 We ship nationwide.

 We are big time barbecue sauce fans.
 I mean obviously, I did own a barbecue sauce business and my Dr Pepper Barbecue Sauce is one of my most popular recipes.
+You might also like Jalapeno Barbecue Sauce and Homemade Barbecue Sauce.
 These Cowboy Beans are one of my favorite sides for grilling.

 However, these ribs were so flavorful that they really didn’t even need sauce.
 They were tender and perfectly juicy.
 We let them rest for about 5 minutes and sliced them up.
 So, so good!

 More Pork Recipes to Check Out: